University of FloridaSolutions for Your Life

 Your Service Animal

 Make plans for your service animal to remain with you.
 Prepare written instructions for how to handle and care for your service animal.
+Your service animal will be allowed to stay with you in an emergency shelter.
+Check with your county's emergency management office for more information.

-• Set aside a 2 week supply of food for your service animal
+• Set aside a 2-week supply of food for your service animal

 • Include related documents with emergency information